 Potential Acquisition Targets by Region

-With a clear appetite, financial capacity, and partners in-place for further acquisitions, we highlight below select sizeable tower company targets which American Tower could acquire.
+With a clear appetite, financial capacity, and partners in-place for further acquisitions, we highlight below select sizable tower company targets which American Tower could acquire.
 Indeed, these examples are illustrative to present businesses that could “move-the-needle” within American Tower’s respective geographies.

 Europe – American Tower to Acquire?